rnovacek/homeassistant_cz_energy_spot_prices/README.md

 ### Start

-timestamp when consecutive block of cheapest hours starts, only when it's in the future
+timestamp when consecutive block of cheapest hours starts, only available when the block is in the future

 ### Start hour

-hour when consecutive block of cheapest hours starts, only when it's in the future
+hour when consecutive block of cheapest hours starts, only available when the block is in the future

 ### End

-timestamp when consecutive block of cheapest hours ends, only when it's in the future
+timestamp when consecutive block of cheapest hours ends, only available when the block is in the future

 ### End hour

-hour when consecutive block of cheapest hours ends, only when it's in the future
+hour when consecutive block of cheapest hours ends, only available when the block is in the future

+### Min

+minimal price in the block, only available when the block is in the future

+### Max

+maximal price in the block, only available when the block is in the future

+### Mean

+average (mean) price in the block, only available when the block is in the future

 ## Displaying a chart